Papon (singer): Band

 In 2007, Papon formed an electronic folk-fusion band called Papon and The East India Company.
 The band consists of Papon on vocals, Brin Desai and Hameem Kader on live electronics, Jinti on lead guitars, Kirti on percussion and Dipu on bass and Tanmay on Drums The six members came from backgrounds varying from Assamese folk to metal and blues to trip hop.

 The band has performed twice at the SAARC Music Band Festival in New Delhi, the Eastwind Festival, and the Kovalam Literary Festival and has performed overseas with Sutasi in Singapore.
 The band took a two-year break in the wait for a solo album which was released internationally at the end of 2011.
 The band is back in action in November with 4 big festivals in the same month.
 They also played at the October Fest in Bangalore, NH7 Weekender fest in Pune and the Rock for Rights concert in New Delhi.

 Personal life and education

 His father, Khagen Mahanta, died on 12 June 2014.

 He now lives in Mumbai with his wife Shweta Mishra Mahanta.
 They have two children.

-He initially went there for Architecture but late enrolled himself to a degree in English Literature in Delhi University.
-His spent some time in Ramjas College before he shifted to Moti Lal Nehru College.
-He eventually dropped out on the 3rd year of college.
+He initially went there for Architecture but later enrolled himself to a degree in English Literature in Delhi University.
+He spent some time in Ramjas College before he shifted to Motilal Nehru College.